 - Individuals with hair loss due to medical conditions.
 Certain medical conditions such as alopecia areata, which causes patchy hair loss, or traction alopecia, caused by tension or pulling on the hair, may benefit from hair transplant surgery.
 However, the underlying cause of hair loss should be addressed and stabilized before considering a hair transplant.

 It’s important to note that only some are suitable candidates for a hair transplant.
-A thorough evaluation by a qualified and experienced hair restoration specialist is necessary to determine the best treatment approach for each individual.
+A thorough evaluation by a qualified and experienced hair restoration specialist in Orange County is necessary to determine the best treatment approach for each individual.

 Is a hair transplant permanent?